Azure-Samples/cognitive-services-dotnet-sdk-samples/LUIS/Authoring/README.md

 author: cahann
 ---

-# Cognitive Services: LUIS Programmatic SDK Console Application Sample
+# Cognitive Services: LUIS Authoring SDK Console Application Sample

 A simple console that showcases how the SDK can be used to create and customize new LUIS apps.